kalsan/compony/README.md

 The `form_fields` block acts much like a content block and you will use Dyny there.
 Two additional methods are made available exclusively inside the block:

-- `field` (not to be confused with the model mixin's static method) takes the name of a model field and auto-generates a suitable Simpleform input as defined in the field's type.
+- `field` (not to be confused with the model mixin's static method) takes the name of a model field and auto-generates a suitable SimpleForm input as defined in the field's type.
 - `f` gives you direct access to the `simple_form` instance.
 You can use it to write e.g. `f.input(...)`.

 Here is a simple example for a form for a sample user: